sadanandpai/sadanandpai/README.md

  <p><img src="https://komarev.com/ghpvc/?username=sadanandpai" alt="sadanandpai" /></p>
 </div>

-- 👨‍💻 I am a frontend developer with good fundamentals.
+- 👨‍💻 I am a frontend developer with focus on web fundamentals.
 I work at CoinDCX to deliver the quality products.
-I work on my personal projects during my free time and share them with all of you to help grow together.
-Please go through my repos and you might come across something useful for you.
+I build personal projects during my free time and share them with all of you to help us grow together.
+Please go through my repos and you might come across something useful.

 - 📫 The best way to reach me over is [Linkedin](https://linkedin.com/in/sadanandpai).
 You can also send me a mail to sadypai@gmail.com.

-- ⚡ Do read my blog on [My frontend interview experience at CoinDCX](https://frontendpro.hashnode.dev/frontend-interview-experience-at-coindcx)
+- ⚡ To read my blog post, checkout [FrontendPro](https://frontendpro.hashnode.dev/)

 <br>